mpu/vim-hol/README.md

 Commands that accept input:

-  - `\e` sends a tactic, stripping unbalanced parentheses and tacticals like THEN (current line)
+  - `\e` sends a tactic, stripping unbalanced parentheses and tacticals like THEN
-  - `\s` sends raw ML code (current word); it is convenient to see the statement of a theorem from its name, for example run it on ONE to see `|- 1 = SUC 0`
+  - `\s` sends raw ML code; it is convenient to see the statement of a theorem from its name, for example run it on ONE to see `|- 1 = SUC 0`
   - `\g` sends a quoted formula as new goal on the goalstack, see HOL's help for `g` (using `\h`)
-  - `\h` shows help for the selected text (current word); it is a convenient way to pop HOL's documentation, for example run it on REWRITE_TAC or prove
+  - `\h` shows help for the selected text; it is a nice way to pop HOL's built-in documentation, for example try it on REWRITE_TAC or prove

 Control commands: